A summer program is a great way to gain new experiences to help you plan for your future.

 - Pursue Science Research.
-Highly competitive programs such as the Research Science Institute (RSI) at MIT and The Boston University Rise Program
+Highly competitive programs such as the Summer Science Program (SSP) and The Boston University Rise Program

-- Gain Experience With An Internship.
-Many of our clients have created their own science research or internship opportunities in places such as medical research labs, social media companies and corporate marketing departments by networking with neighbors, relatives and friends’ parents.
-Draft a resume The Student Leaders Program at Bank of America or contact Intern Boston for assistance in landing an internship. and then start networking!
-Other great resources include
+- Gain Experience With an Internship.
+Many of our clients have created their own science, social science research or internship opportunities in places such as medical research labs, social media companies, and corporate marketing departments by networking with neighbors, relatives, and friends’ parents.
+Draft a resume and then start networking!
+Other great resources include The Student Leaders Program at Bank of America, or contact InternWorks or for assistance in landing an internship.

 - Learn About Health and Medicine.
 Stanford Institutes for Medicine Summer Research program is an intensive 8-week program where students earn a modest stipend and the program is free (and highly competitive as a result).
 The application opens December 16.
 Boston University offers Introduction to Medicine for high school students, and the application will be available starting on December 15th.

 - Immerse in Social Science.
 The highly regarded, selective Telluride Association Summer Program is free.
 The nomination deadline has passed but students can still apply.
 This year’s offerings are Black Studies and Anti-Oppressive Studies.

 - Learn to Code.
 The Girls Who Code two-week summer immersion program is virtual and offered at no cost.